 Since we already got out of the room, we decided to have dinner at Ruf Restaurant, the hotel’s lone in-house restaurant.
 Perfect for our drinks, we ordered Fisherman’s Catch Fish and Chips (Php350) with crispy fish fillet thick cut fries, The Best Wings of My Life (Php550) having three kinds of wings: Vietnamese, Buffalo, and Coca Cola, Grilled Back Ribs (Php395), and Sate Sampler (Php385) which is grilled chicken, pork, mixed seafood in peanut sauce served with garlic annatto rice.
 We ended the meal with their Mango Mystique Crepe (Php250).
 The restaurant also serves the buffet breakfast included with the room reservation.

 We need to battle our sleepiness and decided to grab a coffee at Starbucks, which is located in White Beach.
 Getting some umbrellas offered by the crew, three tourists loitered on the flooded streets of Boracay just to avail a cup of coffee from an overrated brand.
-Wind was really howling in White Beach as we fix our coffee cravings.
+The wind was really howling in White Beach as we fix our coffee cravings.

 Ferra Hotel is located in the middle of the island.
 It’s not beachfront but the hotel is very accessible on either side of the island, White Beach or Bolabog Beach.
 In fact, after the heavy breakfast, we strolled down the road and visited Bolabog to observe morning happenings on that side of Boracay.
 During summer, the area is filled with kite-surfers doing tricks and skimming on the water with the help of the inflated kite tied to their body.